 Our directors receive an annual retainer consisting of cash and equity compensation for their annual service.
 The value and form of equity awards granted to each director is based on the experience of the director, time spent on Company matters and the compensation paid to directors of other companies in the industry.
-In Fiscal 2021 stock options were awarded to the directors.
+In Fiscal 2022 RSUs, stock options and cash bonuses were awarded to the directors.
 The stock options vest over 24 months.
-RSUs and a cash bonus were awarded to Spencer Abraham, the Chairman of the Company.
 The RSUs vest over 36 months.
-Restricted stock awards were granted as a bonus to David Kong, Ganpat Mani, Vincent Della Volpe and Gloria Ballesta, the independent directors of the Company.